-Age 70 Bogotá, Colombia Independent
+Age 71 Bogotá, Colombia Independent

+Management and Leadership

+International Experience

+Board Experience

+Governance

+Investment Banking/ Mergers

+and Acquisitions

+Legal

+Human Resources /

+Compensation

+Financial Acumen

+Sustainable Development

+Health and Safety
-Management and Leadership International Experience Board Experience Governance Investment Banking/ Mergers and Acquisitions Legal Human Resources / Compensation Financial Acumen Sustainable Development Health and Safety Government Relations Communication and Stakeholder Engagement Information Technology / Cyber-Security Industry Risk Management

-Luis F. Alarcón Mantilla is a corporate director and former senior executive with a long record in the Colombian business environment.
-He currently serves as chairman of the board of directors of Almacenes Exito, a retailer and one of the largest companies in Colombia, a position he has held since 2015, and is a member of the boards of directors of Edemco SAS, an electric power infrastructure construction company, Transer S.A., a land transportation company, and Fundacion Plan, a non-profit Colombian civil society organization.
-He previously served as Chairman of the board of directors of Grupo Sura, a financial conglomerate.
+Government Relations Communication and Stakeholder Engagement Information Technology / Cyber-Security Industry Risk Management Ethics and Compliance Risk Management Luis F. Alarcón Mantilla is a corporate director and former senior executive with a long record in the Colombian business environment.
+He currently serves as chairman of the board of directors of Almacenes Exito S.A., a retailer and one of the largest companies in Colombia, a position he has held since 2015, and is a member of the boards of directors of Edemco SAS, an electric power infrastructure construction company, Transer S.A., a land transportation company, and Fundacion Plan, a non-profit Colombian civil society organization.
+He previously served as Chairman of the board of directors and member of the Audit Committee of Grupo Sura, the largest Colombian final conglomerate (2015 to 2020).
 From 2007 through 2015, Mr. Alarcón served as Chief Executive Officer of Interconexión Eléctrica S.A.
-E.S.P., a Colombian energy transmission and telecommunications company.
+E.S.P., a Colombian energy transmission, telecommunications and toll roads company.

-Mr. Alarcón is a Civil Engineer with a degree from Universidad de Los Andes (1975) and obtained a Master's in Civil Engineering from Massachusetts Institute of Technology (1979).
+Mr. Alarcón is a Civil Engineer with a degree from Universidad de los Andes (1975) and obtained a Master's in Civil Engineering from Massachusetts Institute of Technology (1979).
 In 1995 he attended the Advanced Management Program at Oxford University.